 The Authority has developed two design variants intended to optimize train speed.
-The first is located north and south of Diridon Station and at the station platforms and, if adopted, would apply only to Alternative 4, The second is located from just south of U.S. Highway 101 to the two tunnels east of Gilroy and through the Pacheco Pass and would apply, in part, to all four alternatives.
+The first is located north and south of Diridon Station and at the station platforms and, if adopted, would apply only to Alternative 4, The second is located at the two tunnels east of Gilroy and through the Pacheco Pass and would apply to all four alternatives.